Chelsea and Westminster Hospital

 Chelsea and Westminster Hospital is a 430-bed teaching hospital located in Chelsea, London.
 The hospital has a rich history in that it serves as the new site for the Westminster Hospital.
 It is operated by Chelsea and Westminster Hospital NHS Foundation Trust, and became a member of Imperial College Academic Health Science Centre (Imperial AHSC) in July 2020.
-The hospital is the central part of Imperial College London Chelsea and Westminster Campus, and plays an integral role in teaching students and medical research at Imperial College London.
+The hospital is the central part of Imperial College London Chelsea and Westminster Campus, and plays an integral role in teaching students and conducting medical research at Imperial College London.

 History

 The first hospital on the site was conceived in 1876 and officially opened as the St George's Union Infirmary in February 1878.
 This facility became St Stephen's Hospital in 1925 and, after it had joined the National Health Service in 1948, continued in service until it closed in 1989.
 Part of the old hospital survives as an HIV unit known as "St Stephen's Centre".

 The Chelsea and Westminster Hospital, which was designed by the architects Sheppard Robson, was built on the St Stephen's Hospital site and was officially opened by the Queen in May 1993.
 It brought together staff, services and equipment from five other hospitals in London: